ionic-team/ionic-docs/docs/api/infinite-scroll.md

 ## Usage with Virtual Scroll

-Infinite scroll requires a scroll container to function.
+Infinite scroll requires a scroll container.
 When using a virtual scrolling solution, you will need to disable scrolling on the `ion-content` and indicate which element container is responsible for the scroll container with the `.ion-content-scroll-host` class target.

 ```html
 <ion-content scroll-y="false">